daniel-robotics4/WRO-SuperNova/README.md

 The camera is capable of detecting seven colors simultaneously and It is equipped with an internal processor, which lets us explore just the necessary information for the Arduino to evade in the necessary way, depending on the obstacle colour.

-# Software/Code Documentation – `CodigoDeluxe1_5.ino`
+# Software/Code Documentation – `CodigoDeluxe1_6.ino`

-This document describes the structure, logic, and key functions of the main robot software file: `src/CodigoDeluxe1_5.ino` in the WRO-SuperNova project.
+This document describes the structure, logic, and key functions of the file: `src/CodigoDeluxe1_6.ino` in the WRO-SuperNova project.

 ---

 ## 1. Overview

-This Arduino C++ program controls an autonomous vehicle equipped with:
+This Arduino C++ program controls an autonomous robot using:
-- **4 ultrasonic sensors** (front, rear, left, right) for obstacle detection
+- **4 ultrasonic sensors** for obstacle detection
-- **DC motor with encoder** for propulsion and distance measurement
+- **DC motor with encoder** for movement and distance measurement
 - **Servo motor** for steering
-- **Motor Shield** for motor control
+- **Adafruit Motor Shield** for motor control
+- **Timer interrupt** for periodic sensor/event processing

-Sensor readings and simple state logic are used to navigate an environment with obstacles.
+Sensor readings and state logic are used for real-time autonomous navigation and obstacle avoidance.

 ---